ebarlowjr2/carina-os/README.md

 ## Philosophy Note

-This project is intentionally not vibe-coded.
 Changes should be understandable, reviewable, and reversible.

 CARINA is meant to be boring in the right places and powerful where it matters.